DiRAC-Training/FM002-Version-control/_episodes/03-changes.md

 and stores a copy permanently inside the special `.git` directory.
 This permanent copy is called a **[revision](reference.html#revision)** and its short **identifier** is `fa90884`.
-(Your revision will have different identifier.)
+(Your revision will have a different identifier.)

 If we run `git status` now: